The History of Engineer Boots with John Lofgren

 What’s Available Today

-Engineer boots have followed the recent resurgence of Americana (though never really fallen out of favor).
+Engineer boots have followed the recent resurgence of Americana (though never really fell out of favor).
 But as it is with raw denim, designers have taken to crafting boots that far surpass the original incarnations in both quality and performance.
 Lofgren, for instance, personally spent weeks on each sample pair before going back to the drawing board and making improvements.

 The boots were a labor of love.
 Only people close to me know truly know the amount of time and money I put into the development of them.
 The travel that was involved, the meetings in various parts of Japan, developing the lasts, hotels, hours on the road, hours on the Shinkansen, international travel…I look back on it now and think it was just crazy.
 I spent so much that I couldn’t afford to make original buckles or half-size lasts.